LLNL/zfp/docs/source/python.rst

 and decompressing `NumPy <https://www.numpy.org>`_ integer and floating-point arrays.
 The |zfpy| implementation is based on `Cython <https://cython.org>`_ and requires both NumPy and Cython to be installed.
-Currently, |zfpy| supports only serial execution.

 The |zfpy| API is limited to two functions, for compression and decompression, which are described below.

 Compression
 -----------

-.. py:function:: compress_numpy(arr, tolerance = -1, rate = -1, precision = -1, write_header = True)
+.. py:function:: zfpy.compress_numpy(arr, tolerance = -1, rate = -1, precision = -1, write_header = True, policy = policy_serial)

   Compress NumPy array, *arr*, and return a compressed byte stream.
 The non-expert :ref:`compression mode <modes>` is selected by setting one of